Tupam’s Reckoning

 To observe without evaluating is the highest form of intelligence. – Jiddu Krishnamurti

 The restaurant smells like toasted sourdough, garlic oil, and espresso.
-Outside the windows, San Francisco bustles with activity while inside, forks click against plates, chairs scrape, and a server calls out an order for the lunch rush.
+Outside, San Francisco hums with activity.
+Inside, forks click against plates, chairs scrape across the floor, and a server calls out orders as the lunch rush gathers momentum.

 Julia Ravenwood sits with her back to the wall, lost in thought, watching reflections slide across the window glass.
 She’s a tall woman with cropped black hair and muscles toned from time in the gym.
 Her face has a strong jawline and cheekbones, but her eyes are soft and lustrous, giving her an androgynous look.
 Across the table sits her wife, Emily, a blonde whose lithe figure speaks of her devotion to yoga.
 Emily’s soft features are highlighted by tasteful makeup.